brunokruse/intro-to-oF/README.md

 - Unzip of_v0.8.4_vs_release.zip to 'My Documents'

 ### 002 The openFrameworks community
+- What is openFrameworks?
-- While you are downloding, lets talk about...
+- While you are downloading, lets talk about...
 - Inspiration on the web: <br/>
    - [Showreel](https://www.youtube.com/watch?v=6u6IDorMKAs), openFrameworks community <br/>
    - [Light Leaks](https://vimeo.com/66167082), Kyle McDonald <br/>